 It is easy for landlords and tenants to end a month-to-month tenancy in Oregon.
 (The situation is more complicated when it comes to breaking a fixed-term lease.)

 Your landlord may legally provide less less notice in specific circumstances--for example, if you have not paid rent, if you have violated other terms of your rental agreement (for example, bringing in an unauthorized tenant), or if you have violated basic responsibilities imposed by law (such as by dealing drugs on the rental property).

 In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.

 Check Oregon state law (Ore.
-Rev. Stat. §§ 91.070, 90.427, 90.275) for the exact rules and procedures for how landlords must prepare and serve termination notices and for any special rules regarding how tenants must provide notice.
+Rev. Stat. §§ 91.070, 90.427, 90.275, 90.460) for the exact rules and procedures for how landlords must prepare and serve termination notices and for any special rules regarding how tenants must provide notice.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.